Memorial Day Sale: 25% OFF 2 MONTHS Limited Time Sale! ๐ŸŽ‰

 "

-7. Keep, upgrade, or switch: a simple decision table
+7. Keep Feedly, upgrade, or switch: the decision framework

 Your SituationBest Next StepWhy

-You follow fewer than 100 sources and triage is quickKeep Feedly FreeLowest friction
+You follow fewer than 100 sources and triage is quickKeep Feedly FreeLowest friction; hits the 100-source cap comfortably

-You are comparing value, not just featuresRun 7-day A/B workflow testLets data decide
+You're comparing value, not just featuresRun 7-day A/B workflow testLets real data decide instead of spec sheets

 Conclusion